-9. FIRE SERVICES DEPARTMENT
+risk profiles are 9.
+FIRE SERVICES DEPARTMENT

 In terms of the Municipal Structures Act, B Municipalities, like Witzenberg are responsible for all structural fires within their Municipal area.
 The Cape Winelands District Municipality is currently assisting Witzenberg, through an unofficial Inter Governmental agreement with assistance in performing this function.
 It is the objective of the Municipality to incrementally over a five year period establishes a Fire Brigade service in terms of the firefighting functions and in accordance with SANS 10090:2003.
 This will effectively means the establishment of a 24hour facility for the eastern area (Ceres, Nduli, Prince Alfred Hamlet and Op die Berg) that will drastically improve the reaction time.
-The Municipality has started with the extension of this function to the western area (Wolseley and Tulbagh).
-Full time staff and full time fire fighting personnel and equipment and vehicle will be relocated to Tulbagh for these purposes.
-It is also envisaged to appoint a full time Chief Fire Services and combine this post with that of Disaster Management.
+The Municipality has started with the extension of this function to the western area (Wolseley and Tulbagh) and the Eastern area (Nduli) Full time staff and Working on Fire fighting personnel and equipment were relocated to Tulbagh and Nduli for these purposes.
+A Manager Fire Services and Disaster Management and a Station Officer for Fire Safety and Fire Operations were appointed.
+The recent consultations with stake holders Op Die Berg pointed out that there is a need to appoint Fire Fighters and allowcate equipment and vehicles to this area.